hadmacker/asd_notes/GLOSSARY.md

   * ICD-11: 2022
   * ICD-10: 2016, 2019
 * **Interoception**: [Wikipedia: Interoception](https://en.wikipedia.org/wiki/Interoception)
+  * Wikipedia:
     > Interoception is the collection of senses providing information to the organism about the internal state of the body.
+  * Source Unknown:
+    > Basically, learn the ways in which you can't trust your body.
+For me it was temperature, hunger, and thirst.
+I could basically ignore those.
+Now that I'm paying attention things work better.
 * **Irlen Syndrome**: A visual perceptual processing disorder.
 Coloured glasses have been shown to improve quality of life.
 * **Joint Attention**: When one purposefully coordinates their focus of attention with that of another person. [unc.edu](https://www.med.unc.edu/healthsciences/asap/materials-1/about-joint-attention/#:~:text=What%20is%20Joint%20Attention%3F,intentionally%20and%20for%20social%20reasons.)
   * Imagine, for example, that a teacher points to her desk and says to a child, “Look at that big apple.”
 The child looks at the place the teacher has pointed and sees the apple.
 In this situation, the teacher and the child have engaged in joint attention—that is, they shared attention to the apple on purpose.